Icinga/icinga2/doc/3-monitoring-basics.md

 `notification.mail` custom attribute defined.
 The notification command is set to `mail-service-notification` and all members of the user group `noc` will get notified.

+It is also possible to generally apply a notification template and dynamically overwrite values from the template by checking for custom attributes.
+This can be achieved by using [conditional statements](19-language-reference.md#conditional-statements):

+    apply Notification "host-mail-noc" to Host {
+      import "mail-host-notification"

+      // replace interval inherited from `mail-host-notification` template with new notfication interval set by a host custom attribute if (host.vars.notification_interval) {
+        interval = host.vars.notification_interval
+      }

+      // same with notification period
+      if (host.vars.notification_period) {
+        interval = host.vars.notification_period
+      }

+      // Send SMS instead of email if the host's custom attribute `notification_type` is set to `sms` if (host.vars.notification_type == "sms") {
+        command = "sms-host-notification"
+      } else {
+        command = "mail-host-notification"
+      }

+      user_groups = [ "noc" ]

+      assign where host.address
+    }

+In the example above, the notification template `mail-host-notification`, which contains all relevant notification settings, is applied on all host objects where the `host.address` is defined.
+Each host object is then checked for custom attributes (`host.vars.notification_interval`, `host.vars.notification_period` and `host.vars.notification_type`).
+Depending if the custom attibute is set or which value it has, the value from the notification template is dynamically overwritten.

+The corresponding Host object could look like this:

+    object Host "host1" {
+      import "host-linux-prod"
+      display_name = "host1"
+      address = "192.168.1.50"
+      vars.notification_interval = 1h
+      vars.notification_period = "24x7"
+      vars.notification_type = "sms"
+    }

+### <a id="using-apply-dependencies"></a> Apply Dependencies to Hosts and Services

+Detailed examples can be found in the [dependencies](3-monitoring-basics.md#dependencies) chapter.

+### <a id="using-apply-scheduledowntimes"></a> Apply Recurring Downtimes to Hosts and Services

+The sample configuration includes an example in [downtimes.conf](4-configuring-icinga-2.md#downtimes-conf).

+Detailed examples can be found in the [recurring downtimes](5-advanced-topics.md#recurring-downtimes) chapter.

+### <a id="using-apply-for"></a> Using Apply For Rules

+Next to the standard way of using [apply rules](3-monitoring-basics.md#using-apply) there is the requirement of generating apply rules objects based on set (array or dictionary).

+The sample configuration already includes a detailed example in [hosts.conf](4-configuring-icinga-2.md#hosts-conf) and [services.conf](4-configuring-icinga-2.md#services-conf) for this use case.

+Take the following example: A host provides the snmp oids for different service check types.
+This could look like the following example:

+      user_groups = [ "noc" ]

+      assign where host.vars.notification.mail

 ### <a id="using-apply-dependencies"></a> Apply Dependencies to Hosts and Services

 Detailed examples can be found in the [dependencies](3-monitoring-basics.md#dependencies) chapter.